 Proctorio performs a check to make sure that the internet connection, webcam, microphone, and screen recording are set up correctly.
 Proctorio also checks whether your computer has sufficient freely available internal memory.

 Pre-checks are done before the exam time (quiz duration) starts.
 Your Subject Coordinator will have allocated extra time to conduct these pre-checks.
 Your exam duration time does not begin until these pre-checks are completed.

 Permitted materials for each exam will be listed on your personalised exam timetable.
 Items permitted are determined by the Subject Coordinator for the examination.
 If an item is not listed as a permitted item on your personalised exam timetable in SOLS, you should NOT be accessing the item as this provides you with an unfair advantage.
-Examples of unauthorised materials include, but are not limited to, smart watches, unauthorised calculators, online materials, smart phones and headphones.
+Examples of unauthorised materials include, but are not limited to, smart watches, unauthorised calculators, online materials, dual monitors, smart phones and headphones.